-Delay/ Situation Action Outcome for Data Products Hours If weather conditions deteriorate and the lake becomes unsafe (e.g., approaching thunderstorm) or becomes too windy (>32 km hr -1) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
-If conditions improve, resume sampling, if not, return to the Domain Support Facility and sample at another time.
+Delay/ Situation Action Outcome for Data Products Hours If weather conditions deteriorate and the lake becomes unsafe (e.g., approaching thunderstorm) or becomes too windy (>32 km hr -1 ) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
+If conditions improve, resume sampling, if not, discard samples, return to the Domain Support Facility and sample at another time.
 None as long as samples are collected within the pre-determined sampling window.
-If waiting for favorable conditions causes sampling to occur outside of the sampling window, data must be flagged.
-If you are able to return to the site to sample within 24 hours, you may keep samples from the previous day.
-If you are not able to return within 24 hours, discard any previously collected samples in the water or at the Domain Support Facility and start over.
-None as long as samples are collected within the pre-determined sampling window.
-If waiting for favorable conditions causes sampling to occur outside of the sampling window, data must be flagged.
+If waiting for favorable conditions causes sampling to occur outside of the sampling window, data may be flagged.
 6 Months Preserved zooplankton samples may be held for up to 6 months at 4 °C in the domain support facility if circumstances do not allow shipping to the external laboratory.
 Holding samples >30 days affects external lab schedules, staffing, and budgets and delays data release on the NEON portal.
-However, sample integrity is not affected and samples do not need to be flagged if held for ≤ 6 months.
+However, sample integrity is not affected.